govau/service-manual/content/content-strategy/content-auditing/prove-the-value/section2.md

 ---
 layout: nav/section
-section: Align your strategy with agency priorities
+section: Align your goals with agency priorities
 ---